 - Apply for Australian citizenship, once eligible, when the residence in Australia requirements are met.

-This is a temporary visa which does not extend or lead to a Permanent Residence Visa.
+This is a temporary or a visitor visa for parents which does not extend or lead to a Permanent Residence Visa.

 With this visa you can: